Brian Winters (American football): New York Jets

-Winters was drafted by the New York Jets in the third round, with the 72nd overall pick, of the 2013 NFL Draft.
+Winters was selected by the New York Jets in the third round, with the 72nd overall pick, of the 2013 NFL draft.

 On May 10, 2013, Winters signed a four-year deal with the Jets.
 He started 12 games as a rookie.

 On October 13, 2014, against the Denver Broncos, Winters left the game with a knee injury.
 The next day, an MRI revealed a torn ACL, prematurely ending his 2014 season.

 In his first year as the full-time starter at right guard, Winters started 13 games in 2016.
 On October 2, 2016, against the Seattle Seahawks, Winters hit defensive end Michael Bennett head-to-head after a play, which drew a personal foul (15 yard penalty) and caused him to leave the game with concussion symptoms.
 He was placed on injured reserve on December 20, 2016.

 On January 16, 2017, Winters signed a four-year contract extension with the Jets.

 Winters started 13 games at right guard in 2017.
 He suffered an abdomen injury in Week 2, and played through the injury for most of the year before being placed on injured reserve on December 27, 2017.

 On November 12, 2019, Winters was placed on injured reserve after a season-ending injury.

 Winters was released by the Jets on August 2, 2020, after seven seasons with the team.